 We check your WordPress installation to see if any core files have been changed or deleted.
-Generally, these files should never be changed, so please keep that in mind when working on your site.
+Generally, these files should never be changed, so please remember when working on your site.
 WordPress functionality can and should be altered by using plugins and themes instead.

 If you didn’t make the changes to your core files, you should consider the files suspicious and consider replacing them.
-If you’re unsure of the changes you see, you can always contact us.
+You can always contact us if you’re unsure of the changes you see.

 Web-based shells give an attacker full access to your server — allowing them to execute malicious code, delete files, make changes to your database, and many more dangerous things.